John2T/PrepPal/ReadMe.md

 ## How to Install or Run the Project
-## How to Install or Run the Project

 1. Install Visual Studio Code (VS Code): Download and install VS Code from the official website: [https://code.visualstudio.com/](https://code.visualstudio.com/).